Providence Park: Portland Timbers

 The Portland Timbers hosted their first match at the stadium on May 2, 1975, against the Seattle Sounders.
 It was the first professional soccer match ever hosted at Providence Park.
 The club would get their first win just 5 days later on May 7, 1975, with Peter Withe scoring the first ever home Timbers goal in a 1–0 victory over Toronto Metros-Croatia.
 The Timbers were immediately successful at the stadium, only losing once during 1975 and setting the Timbers home attendance record of 33,503 in the NASL semifinals against the St. Louis Stars on August 17, 1975.

 The team played at Providence Park (then called Civic Stadium) until 1982 before folding.
 However, they helped develop the soccer culture in Portland and the passionate fans at the park that still remain today.

 The Portland Timbers were reborn in 1985, continuing to play at Civic Stadium.
 The club used the stadium during their time in the Western Soccer Alliance and the American Professional Soccer League until 1990.

 A new Portland Timbers franchise was founded in 2001 and began to use the park again for its home games.
-The naming rights were sold to PGE and the stadium became known as PG&E Park.
+The naming rights were sold to PGE and the stadium became known as PGE Park.
 A $38.5 million renovation was completed to allow for a more comfortable soccer experience.
 Around this time, the Timbers established themselves as one of the best-drawing teams in the A-League, averaging attendance above 5,000 in each of their four years of existence.
 As they moved to the USL, the club became more successful, going unbeaten at home in the 2007 regular season.
 In 2008, the club averaged 8,567 home fans, the second-highest in the USL First Division.
 In 2009, Portland was selected to become a Major League Soccer franchise, and in the same year the Timbers went unbeaten for a USL-record 24 matches in a row.